axelarnetwork/interchain-token-service/docs/index.md

 constructor(address interchainTokenService_) public
 ```

-_Constructs an instance of TokenManagerLockUnlock.
+_Constructs an instance of TokenManagerLiquidityPool.
 Calls the constructor
 of TokenManagerAddressStorage which calls the constructor of TokenManager._

 #### Parameters